DigitalByAli/DOCSY/src/introduction/project-structure.md

 ### `/models` 📁

 This folder houses all your database model defintions.
-That are written in TypeScript 🤩.
 You also see a `Core` folders, you can read more about that [on this page](/introduction/core-setup)

 ### `/storage` 📁